 Impress your friends With These 12 Tips for Making a Great Cocktail

 Have you ever made a cocktail and wondered why your version doesn’t taste like the one you had at your favorite bar last week?
 You are not alone.
 Most of us have made mistakes that make our cocktail a fairly mediocre one when compared with a great cocktail from someone who knows how to make it just right.
 These 12 cooking tips will ensure that your party cocktails will taste like those at your favorite restaurant or bar.
 Making a great cocktail is easy if you follow just a few easy tips.
 Like anything else in cooking, once you know the tricks, it is easy to make a recipe perfectly every time.
-These 12 tips will have you being the bartending start of your next cocktail party!
+These 12 tips will have you being the bartending star of your next cocktail party!